88% of CPS’s 2015–2016 first-time freshmen were on-track to graduate from high school in 4 years.

 48% of CPS’s 2009 high school graduates who immediately enrolled in a 4-year college graduated from a 4-year college by spring of 2015.

-Students who are on track at the end of ninth grade are nearly three times more likely to graduate from high school than students who are off track.
-A student is on track if he or she fails no more than one semester of a core course and earns at least 5 credits by the end of freshman year.
-Additionally, only students who earn a 3.0 GPA or better in high school have at least a 50 percent chance of graduating from a four-year college within six years.
+Students who are on-track at the end of ninth grade are nearly three times more likely to graduate from high school than students who are off-track.
+A student is on-track if he or she fails no more than one semester of a core course and earns at least 5 credits by the end of freshman year.
+Additionally, only students who earn a 3.0 GPA or above in high school have at least a 50 percent chance of graduating from a four-year college within six years.

 Graduating high school with a high level of academic achievement is among the most important markers along the road to college success.
-Students who graduate from high school with a 3.0 or higher GPA have at least a 50 percent probability of graduating from a four-year college within six years.
+Students who graduate from high school with a GPA of 3.0 or above have at least a 50 percent probability of graduating from a four-year college within six years.
 In order to graduate from high school on time, students must earn a minimum of 24 credits.

 Students’ choice of college strongly influences their likelihood of earning a college degree.
 Students who choose a college with a strong track record of graduating its students are more likely to earn a college degree.

 Students’ high school academic achievement strongly influences their likelihood of earning a college degree.
 Students with high GPAs and ACT scores are more likely to remain in college.